CCA-Public/digital-archives-manual/guides/ingest.md

 <a name="dcmetadata"></a>
 ## Adding descriptive metadata to the AIP

-When prompted in Archivematica's Ingest phase, the person performing ingest adds descriptive metadata to the AIP.
-The metadata entered should reflect description in TMS and takes the following form:
+CCA adds descriptive metadata to every AIP to aid in discoverability and re-use of data.
+In most cases, metadata will be entered automatically after being pulled from TMS or a processing spreadsheet (TBD).
+CCA's local standards for metadata entry are as follows:

 | Field | Value |
 | ----- | ----- |